yaph/charla/README.md

 * Chat sessions are saved as markdown files in the user's documents directory when ending a chat.
 * Prompt history is saved and previously entered prompts are auto-suggested.
 * Switch between single-line and multi-line input modes without interrupting the chat session.
-* Store default user preferences in a settings file.
+* Store user preferences in user config or current directory settings files.
 * Provide a system prompt for a chat session.
 * Load content from local files and web pages to append to prompts.